laila-sb/Assignments4masters/README.md

 #### Assignment 3 Java API Test
-# Subscription Management API :dependabot:
+# Subscription Management API :robot:
 This is a build your own API assignment, where I have used some of my SQL tables from [Assignment 3](https://github.com/laila-sb/CFG-Assignment3) (from previous FullStack course) to demonstrate the functionality of API endpoints.
 This API allows you to manage subscriptions, including creating, retrieving, and deleting subscription records.
 It uses a RESTful architecture, leveraging Spring Boot for handling HTTP requests and managing database interactions via JPA and the `SubscriptionRepository`.